QuickBooks Blog

 Do I Need a Balance Sheet?

-A company balance sheet is one of the more important financial statements.
-A balance sheet reveals important insights to both the internal as well as external stakeholders.
-Thus, such a statement helps them in making informed financial decisions.
+A company balance sheet is one of the more important financial statements, as it reveals important insights to both internal and external stakeholders and helps them in making informed financial decisions.

 Strategic Decision Making

-A balance sheet gives you an understanding of where your business stands at any specific date.
-By knowing the financial health of your business, you can make some important strategic decisions.
+A balance sheet gives you an understanding of where the financial health of your business stands at any specific date, so you can make some important strategic decisions.

-For instance, in case the sum total of assets is less than the total of liabilities and shareholder’s equity, it is an indication that you need to reduce the amount you owe to outsiders.
+For instance, if the sum total of assets is less than the total of liabilities and shareholder’s equity, it is an indication that you need to reduce the amount you owe to outsiders.

 This could include either increasing the sources of revenue, putting in more capital, or collecting payments from debtors.